carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Types:
   - `Standard`: **General purpose** storage for any type of frequently used data very high availability, and fast retrieval.
-  - `Intelligent Tiering`: Analyze your Object’s usage and move them to the appropriate cost-effective storage class automatically, without performance impact.
+  - `Intelligent Tiering`: Analyze your Object’s usage and move them to the appropriate cost-effective access tier.
+One tier is optimized for frequent access, one lower-cost tier is optimized for infrequent access, and another very low-cost tier is optimized for rarely accessed data.
     - Use case: automatic cost savings for data with **unknown/changing access patterns or frequency**.
 But you can use S3 Intelligent-Tiering as the default storage class for most workloads.
   - `Standard-IA`: Cost effective for **infrequent access files** which **cannot be recreated**.
     - For data that is not accessed very frequently — but once it is accessed it needs to be retrieved rapidly.